mkorman9/scala-dynamodb-mapper/README.md

 ![build status](https://travis-ci.org/mkorman9/scala-dynamodb-mapper.svg?branch=master)

 ## scala-dynamodb-mapper
-Simple framework for mapping between Scala case classes and Amazon DynamoDB items.
+Simple framework for mapping between Scala classes and Amazon DynamoDB tables.
 Wrapper around [awscala](https://github.com/seratch/AWScala)

 ## What does it do?
-* Provides method for putting case class objects straight into DynamoDB
+* Provides method for putting objects straight into DynamoDB
-* Provides method for retrieving sequence of case class objects from DynamoDB
+* Provides method for retrieving sequence of objects from DynamoDB
 * Provides built-it mapping for basic Scala types and Java DateTime API
 * Allows you to write mappers for your own classes
 * Allows you to declare attributes as non-required and map them to Option[T]